mindspore-ai/docs/docs/lite/api/source_en/api_java/ascend_device_info.md

 public void setOutputType(int outputType)
 ```

-Set the type of model outputs. can be DataType.kNumberTypeFloat32, DataType.kNumberTypeUInt8, or DataType.kNumberTypeFloat16.
+Set the type of model outputs.
+Can be DataType.kNumberTypeFloat32, DataType.kNumberTypeUInt8, or DataType.kNumberTypeFloat16.

 - Parameters
 - `outputType`: outputType the outputType to set.